 - Developing personal relationships with our patients and their families

-There are major differences in the way Palliative Care is delivered.
+There are major differences in the way Hospice & Palliative Care are delivered.

 Missouri Palliative & Hospice Care is a Christian principled company that strives to care for others with integrity, fairness, diligence, and generosity; doing what we say we will when we say we will to the best of our abilities.

 If you or a loved one could benefit from our comprehensive approach to care, we welcome the opportunity to discuss it with you.
-Call us at (816) 401-9836 to learn more about the care you need and the comfort you deserve!
+Call us to learn more about the care you need and the comfort you deserve!